Phuket International Airport: Terminals

-The airport has three terminals: Terminal 2 is used for international flights, and Terminal 3 for domestic flights.
-Terminal X for charter flights opened in February 2014.
+Phuket International Airport features three distinct terminals to manage its air traffic.
+Terminal 2 is designated for international flights, while Terminal 3 handles domestic flights.
+Terminal X, specifically intended for charter flights, was opened in February 2014.

-Phuket Airport underwent a 5.14-billion-baht expansion and renovation, with the work completed in 2016.
-The capacity of the new international terminal is 12.5 million passengers per year.
-The expansion increased airport capacity to 20 million passengers a year from its previous capacity of 6.5 million.
-A rail link from an alternate airport, Krabi, was suggested in 2012, as Phuket is congested with little room to expand.
+To accommodate increasing passenger traffic, Phuket International Airport underwent a significant expansion and renovation project, which was completed in 2016 at a cost of 5.14 billion baht.
+This expansion of the new international terminal increased its capacity to handle 12.5 million passengers annually.
+Overall, the expansion enhanced the airport's total capacity from 6.5 million to 20 million passengers per year.

+In light of the airport's congestion and limited space for further expansion, a proposal for a rail link from Krabi International Airport, an alternate location, was put forward in 2012.
+This suggestion aimed to alleviate the growing traffic and logistical challenges faced by Phuket Airport.

 Future

-A new international airport, which will serve three provinces—Phang-Nga, Phuket and Krabi, is proposed.
-The airport will be built in two phases, out of which the first phase is expected to be completed by 2025.
-The airport will be able to cater more than 5 million passengers per year, and after the second phase, will cater to over 25 million passengers per year.
-It will serve as an alternative to Phuket and Krabi airports.
+A proposal for a new international airport has been put forward, aimed at serving three provinces: Phang Nga, Phuket, and Krabi.
+The construction of this airport is planned to be carried out in two phases.
+The first phase of the project was anticipated to be completed by 2025, but in 2022, the entire proposal was put on hold.
+The new airport was intended to function as an alternative to the existing Phuket and Krabi airports, offering additional capacity and potentially alleviating air traffic congestion in the region.

 Airlines and destinations

 Traffic statistics

-Phuket is a favourite tourist destination in the region.
+Phuket is a favorite tourist destination in the region.
 International passengers mainly come from Asia Pacific and Europe.
 In 2012 it ranked second-busiest in total passenger traffic, after Suvarnabhumi Airport in the Bangkok metropolitan area.
 In mid-2015 the airport, designed to handle 20 flights per hour, was servicing 23 per hour.

 Phuket airport handled 12.9 million passengers in 2015, 12.8 percent more than 2014, with international numbers rising 8.27 percent to 6.95 million and domestic up 18.6 percent to 5.9 million.
 Aircraft movements grew 11.6 percent to 84,758, with 43,996 international (up 7.63 percent) and 40,762 domestic (up 16.1 percent).